ewansetin/Sentiment-analysis-machine-learning-model/README.md

 ### Feature Extraction

-Feature extraction transforms processed text into numeric representations suitable for machine learning algorithms.
+Feature extraction converts processed text into numerical representations suitable for machine learning algorithms.
 Common techniques include TF-IDF, Bag-of-Words (BoW), N-grams, and word embeddings.
-This project employs Bag-of-Words to maintain consistency across classifiers while avoiding algorithm-specific biases.
+For this project, Bag-of-Words was employed to maintain consistency across classifiers while avoiding algorithm-specific biases.

 ### Classification Models Selection

-To ensure fair evaluation across both approaches, the project implements two probabilistic classifiers (Multinomial Naive Bayes, Logistic Regression) and two non-probabilistic classifiers (Random Forest, Support Vector Machine).
-These algorithms were selected based on their demonstrated performance in prior research, prevalence in sentiment analysis applications, and compatibility with review-based datasets.
+To ensure fair evaluation across both approaches, the project employs two probabilistic classifiers (Multinomial Naïve Bayes, Logistic Regression) and two non-probabilistic classifiers (Random Forest, Support Vector Machine).
+These algorithms were selected on the basis of their demonstrated performance in prior research, their prevalence in sentiment analysis applications, and their suitability for review-based datasets.

 ### Model Evaluation

-Model assessment employs multiple metrics including accuracy, precision, recall, F1-score, and confusion matrices.
-Additional validation techniques include cross-validation and testing on unseen external datasets to ensure robust performance comparisons.
-This comprehensive framework enables meaningful conclusions about the relative effectiveness of probabilistic versus non-probabilistic approaches in AI-driven sentiment analysis.
+Model assessment employs multiple metrics, including accuracy, precision, recall, the F1-score, and confusion matrices.
+Further validation techniques comprise cross-validation and testing on unseen external datasets to ensure robust performance comparisons.
+This comprehensive framework supports meaningful conclusions regarding the relative effectiveness of probabilistic and non-probabilistic approaches in AI-driven sentiment analysis.

 ![Screenshot](/assets/Images/SApipeline.png)

 ### Privacy and Ethical Considerations

-Working with real user-generated data requires strict adherence to privacy, data protection, and ethical guidelines.
-In the UK, the Data Protection Act 2018 (implementing GDPR) establishes key requirements: data must be collected lawfully and transparently, used only for explicit purposes, stored securely, and retained no longer than necessary.
+Working with real user-generated data requires strict adherence to privacy, data protection, and ethical standards.
+In the United Kingdom, the Data Protection Act 2018 (which incorporates the GDPR) sets out key requirements: data must be collected lawfully and transparently, used only for explicit purposes, stored securely, and retained no longer than necessary.

-This project collected only essential data—text reviews and associated ratings—without storing personal identifiers.
-All data was maintained securely on external storage and deleted upon research completion.
-The implementation also respected each data source's Terms of Service, ensuring all data gathering methods remained compliant and ethical.
+For this project, only essential data—textual reviews and associated ratings—was collected, with no personal identifiers stored.
+All data was kept securely on external storage and deleted upon completion of the research.
+The implementation also complied with the Terms of Service of each data source, ensuring that all methods of data collection remained both lawful and ethical.
 ## How I implemented it

 ### Software and Hardware Environment